 Texas skill standards based program recognition is an initiative to recognize a community or technical college workforce education award (credential) that has skill standards incorporated into the curriculum, classroom instruction, and assessments.
-To date, 50 programs at 28 community and technical colleges across the state have received program recognition.
 Program recognition indicates to employers that a technical program is teaching the competencies, skills, and knowledge as defined by industry in the skill standards.
 Program recognition is valid for three years, at which time it may be renewed.

 Recognized programs will be displayed on the employer section of this website.
 In addition, colleges will have the option, subject to a user agreement, of affixing a gold, embossed seal to the credential of every graduate of its recognized program(s).
 The seal will signal to recruiting employers that program graduates have been taught the industry skill and knowledge requirements specified in the skill standards.

 Community and technical colleges are required to submit a complete application for each level two certificate or associate's degree program for which they are seeking program recognition.
 The Application for Program Recognition requires that the college:

 1. Document the integration of skill standards into the program's technical education curriculum.

 2. Sign a statement of assurances indicating the institution's intention to teach to and assess the

 program's students on the basis of the skill standards.

 3. Obtain approval of the skill standards-based curriculum by the program's industry advisory